CERT-SOC-Dusseldorf

 Location - Vodafone Cantine

-Lunch Break
+Lunch Break in the Vodafone Cantine

 13:30 – 14:30

-Meeting Room: Sky Lounge
+Meeting Room: Sky Lounge 1

 (Telco-Only) Session 7: "Incidents Sharing Roundtable"

-Moderator: ISWG core-team
+Moderator: CERT-SOC core-team

 Format: Roundtable where each company gets to have a slot for a presentation with or without slides.
 Slides prepared are not shared afterwards with participants.

-- to confirm your slot email Andrija at av@etis.org
+To confirm your slot email Andrija at av@etis.org

-14:30 – 15:15
+14:30 – 15:00

-Meeting Room: Sky Lounge
+Meeting Room: Sky Lounge 1

-Meeting Room: Sky Lounge
+Meeting Room: Sky Lounge 1

 Closing Session